Mark9Williams/Inspire-app/README.md

 ## 🚀 Deployment

-The application is deployed on **Render.com**, and can be accessed live here: [🌐 Live Demo of Inspire](https://inspire-app-cznh.onrender.com/), allowing users to interact with Inspire from anywhere with an internet connection.
+The application is deployed on **Render.com**, and can be accessed live here: [Live Demo of Inspire](https://inspire-app-cznh.onrender.com/), allowing users to interact with Inspire from anywhere with an internet connection.
 The deployment includes the Flask backend, templates, and static content.
 Render ensures automatic redeployment upon each GitHub push.

 ---